The Pilgrimage for Grace

 Our Journey of Faith

 From AD 597 to 1534, England was a Catholic nation, deeply devoted to the Blessed Virgin Mary, and ruled in succession by fifty Catholic monarchs.
-King Richard II dedicated the realm of England as “Mary’s Dowry” in 1381, but by 1538, ancient much-loved statues of Our Lady were being taken to London and publicly burned under King Henry VIII, while faithful Catholics were being beheaded at the Tower of London or hung, drawn and quartered at Tyburn.
-This pilgrimage will once again acclaim Our Blessed Lady as Queen of All Creation by carrying Her image from Her restored Shrine at Caversham to the Tower, honouring Her martyrs and praying for the return of the English nation to St Peter’s bosom.
+King Richard II dedicated the realm of England as “Mary’s Dowry” in 1381, but by 1538, ancient much-loved statues of Our Lady were being taken to London and publicly burned under King Henry VIII, while faithful Catholics were being beheaded on Tower Hill or hung, drawn and quartered at Tyburn.
+This pilgrimage will once again acclaim Our Blessed Lady as Queen of All Creation by carrying Her image from Reading Abbey to Tower Hill, honouring Her martyrs and praying for the return of the English nation to St Peter’s bosom.

 Ways you can support our pilgrimage